-- Can only download or print a chapter at a time. - Oxford Scholarship Online does not intend for entire eBooks to be downloaded and printed. - The Oxford Scholarship Online privacy policy and legal notice explains how downloaded material may be accessed and used, under the heading "Subscriber Services". - Particular titles may have further download or print restrictions, found on the individual pages of that particular eBook. - Above each eBook title there are Print, Save, Citation, Email options and more.
+- Can only download or print a chapter at a time. - o Oxford Academic does not intend for entire eBooks to be downloaded and printed. - The Oxford Academic privacy policy and legal notice explains how downloaded material maybe accessed and used, under the heading Subscriber Services. - Particular titles may have further download or print restrictions, found on the individual pages of that particular eBook.